This post may contain affiliate links. You can view our affiliate disclosure here.

 Kirkland Signature is the private label brand of Costco, and it turns out that they offer a high-performance urethane golf ball at a great value.

-The Kirkland Signature Performance+ ball goes for around $18 per dozen, but you can often buy it recycled at a discount.
-It has a rating that averages around 4.5/5 on Amazon and 4.7/5 on the Costco website with an impressive 3000+ reviews.
+The Kirkland Signature Performance+ ball goes for well under $30 per dozen, but you can often buy it recycled at a discount.
+It has an excellent average rating on the Costco website.

 This ball is engineered for well-rounded performance: speed off the tee, control with long and mid irons, and greenside spin with a soft, responsive feel.
 It has a three-piece construction that consists of: